kolya-krafeld/podcast_search_engine/README.md

 - **Use OpenAI Query Optimization**: Resolves the query by calling a OpenAI API and improving the query.
 This allows users to ask requests in natural language form, e.g. `Recommend me something about Kendrick`.
 It can increase the query time because the OpenAPI needs to be called.
 - **Number of search results**: Number of relevant podcast clips that will be shown.
 Up to 50.
 The clips are grouped together by episode, therefore there might be less episodes visible than clips.

-### Lexical Search
+### Boolean Search

-When LLM query optimization is turned off, the search engine performs a lexical search.
+When OpenAI query optimization is turned off, the search engine performs a boolean search.
 The search engine then supports the following types of search:

 - **Intersection Search**: Default input.